github-mahar/test-fakestoreapi/README.md

-# 🛒 lec2: React E-Commerce Demo
+# 🛒 test-fakestoreapi: React E-Commerce Demo

 This is a modern e-commerce demo application built with **React**, **Vite**, and **Tailwind CSS**.
 It features product browsing, shopping cart, theme toggling, and responsive design.
 Products are fetched from [Fake Store API](https://fakestoreapi.com/).